Q&A Webcast Episode: 1 May 2011

-In this 1 May 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on open minds, long-distance relationships, peanut bans, love at first sight, objectivist free state project, virtue as a mean, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 1 May 2011, I answered questions on open minds, long-distance relationships, peanut bans, love at first sight, Objectivist Free State Project, virtue as a mean, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: On Tuesday, I hope to put a dent in Colorado's campaign finance laws.
 Also, I'm still working on my updates to Explore Atlas Shrugged.